Brexit and Customs Q&A

 A. International customers outside the EU are unaffected by the changes.
 Your orders will be processed as normal.
 EU customers will be charged £10.00 for us to prepare your customs documentation for import, this fee is built-in to the shipping prices you will see at the checkout.

-Q. Are taxes charged to EU customers on import?
+Q. Are taxes charged to EU/International customers on import?

 A. Yes, your local sales tax is applied when the goods are imported into your country.
 You will also be charged a small fee for the courier to make the customs clearance on your behalf (normally £10 - £15).
 This is different for each country, so please consult your local government advice to work out the final cost of importation.
 It also means that customers in the EU no longer pay UK VAT (20%) and your purchase price will be cheaper.
 VAT free pricing is displayed throughout our website when you select a currency other than £GBP.